 - Academic education by way of financial assistance to primary, middle and higher secondary schools

-- Adult literacy, especially amongst those below the poverty line
+- Adult literacy especially amongst those belonging to below the poverty line

 - Counselling of parents

-- Special attention on education, training and rehabilitation of mentally and physically challenged children/persons
+- Special attention on education, training and rehabilitation of mentally & physically challenged children/persons

-- Spreading awareness of law amongst people and disadvantaged sections of society about their rights and the remedies available
+- Spreading awareness of law amongst people and disadvantageous sections of the society about their rights & remedies available

-- Provide fees to economically disadvantaged and meritorious, preferably girl students of the schools in the vicinity of SGS operations, to enable them to acquire an uninterrupted education
+- Provide fees to poor and meritorious, preferably girl students of the schools near SGS’s operations to enable them to get uninterrupted education

-- Provide cycles to economically disadvantaged girl students who are attending school in remote and distant areas
+- Provide bicycles to needy girl students who are attending school in remote and distant areas

 - Installation/repair of hand pumps/tube wells